Asymptotic expansion of smooth functions in deterministic and iid Haar unitary matrices, and application to tensor products of matrices: Proof of Theorem

 Then thanks to Equation \eqref{3fullop}, we know that

-Consequently, depending on $T_{k+1}$, there exists $s$ such that $L^{T_{k+1}}_{\rho_{k+1}, \beta_{k+1},\gamma_{k+1},\delta_{k+1}} = L_s^{k,\rho_{k+1},\beta_{k+1},\gamma_{k+1},\delta_{k+1}}$.
-Thus in order to prove Equation \eqref{dskjs22}, we need to show that for such $s$,
+Consequently, depending on $T_{k+1}$, there exists $s$ such that Thus in order to prove Equation \eqref{dskjs22}, we need to show that for such $s$,

-Let us first assume that $s\geq m$.
+\textbf{Step 1:} Let us first assume that $s\geq m$.
 Thanks to Lemma \ref{3detail}, we know that if $I,J\in J_{i_0,\dots,i_{n-1},s}$ and that $I_m=J_m$, then for any $l\geq m$, $I_l=J_l$.
-Besides given a family of free Haar unitaries $(u_i)_i$ and $(v_i)_i$ another family of unitary operator (not necessarily free between each other) free from the family $(u_i)_i$, then the families $(u_i)_i$ and $(u_iv_i)_i$ have the same joint distribution in the sense of Definition \ref{3freeprob}.
-Consequently, the following families have the same joint distribution,
+Besides, given a family of free Haar unitaries $(u_i)_i$ and another family of unitary operators $(v_i)_i$ (not necessarily free between each other) free from the family $(u_i)_i$, then the families $(u_i)_i$ and $(u_iv_i)_i$ have the same joint distribution in the sense of Definition \ref{3freeprob}.
+Indeed, by using the moment-cumulant formula, see Proposition 11.4 and Theorem 11.16 of \cite{nica_speicher_2006}, one can prove that those families have the same mixed moments.
+Consequently, thanks to Lemma \ref{3detail}, the family